 I feel a strong connection to using glass and geometry to allow the light of the world to somehow make marks on paper, and as such I am drawn to techniques that somehow leave their direct imprint on the photographic image.
 I often use the throw-away stuff of old photographic processes - the discarded peel-away part of Polaroid, a cyanotype negative on paper - left-behind pieces that contain dim photographic images that could never have formed a print before the advent of digital scanning and printing.
 Although I use digital techniques to bring into view images that otherwise would go unseen, my prints only contain information that was there on the original touched-by-light negative.

 My formal credentials are in physics and astronomy, and not in art or photography.
-But I do have a fair amount of experience with art photography as well.
+But I have had informal training from several excellent mentors and collaborators who really do know what they are doing.
 Apart from teaching photography for the University of Wisconsin Colleges, I have exhibited photographs in many juried competitions in Wisconsin, Ohio, New York, Missouri and Colorado, even occasionally winning an award or two (well, two actually).
 I have had several solo exhibitions, as well as joint exhibitions with the artists Judith Waller, Diana Ludwig, Dawn Patel and the photographer Teresa (Saska) Patrick.

-My particular area of expertise is alternative-process photography, especially regarding the combination of antiquarian photographic processes with modern digital scanning and printing.
-Probably the most significant example of this is my own sort-of invention of what I call cyanonegative photography.
-I have taught the process to many students over the years, and even a few other photographers, some of whom have won prizes with their own efforts.
+My particular area of expertise is alternative-process photography, especially regarding the combination of antiquarian or analog photographic processes with modern digital scanning and printing.
+Probably the most significant examples of this are my own sort-of inventions of what I call cyanonegative photography and ephemeral-process photography.
+I have taught these process to many students over the years, and even a few other photographers, some of whom have won prizes with their own efforts.
 I am also a fan (and small-time collector) of old cameras.
 How many old cameras do I have?
 Well, it depends on how one counts (working, non-working, barely-working, duplicates, etc).
-But I need yet another camera like I need a hole in the head
+But I need yet another camera like I need a hole in the head.